NeKita30/FormalLanguage/README.md

 `sources.parse_and_translate`: parsing_dfa (regex <-> nfa), translation_dfa (.doa <-> machine)
 `test_dfa_by_pytest`: pytests and .doa files for tests
 `borrowing`: Mikhail's code of translation (with my modifications)

+## 3) Early
+To determine, does a given word belong to a language expressed by given grammar, use earley_algo.py:

+usage: `earley_algo.py [-h] --grammar GRAMMAR [-notstart]`

+options: \
+  -h, --help.....................................show this help message and exit \
+  --grammar.........GRAMMAR.......grammar description, .grm file \
+  -notstart......................................not add new start nonterminal

+Example (write command in root of project):\
+`python3 earley_algo.py --grammar='path_to/grm_file.grm'` \
+As a result you will see:\
+`Type Cntr+D to exit` \
+`Word:` \
+After typing word, program will determine does this word belong to program or not.

+### Structure ###
+`sources.Grammars.Earley.py:` Earley algorithm